siberianfox/tinygwiki/Building-Test-Jigs.md

   * Insert receptacles into all holes to be filled
   * Position spacer plate roughly over holes
   * Insert pogos through plate to line up pogo receptacles with spacer plate holes
-  * Work the plate onto the pogos, stopping at the annular detent ring
+  * Carefully work the plate onto the pogos
+    * Stop at the annular detent ring
+    * Push too hard and will crack the plate
   * Before soldering - ensure first pogo is at right angle to the board!!!
 Very important!!!
   * Solder it and do another pogo at the far end, also at a right angle
   * Solder only on the side with the trace to make removal easier (if you eventually need it)